 Interactive Case Insights

 The journal encourages authors to complement their case reports with test questions that reinforce the key learning points.
 These author created questions are submitted along with the article ( new or revised ) and will be made available in ScienceDirect along with your paper.
-More information and examples are available at http://www.elsevier.com/about/content-innovation/interactive-case-insights.
+More information and examples are available at https://www.elsevier.com/about/content-innovation/interactive-case-insights.
 Test questions are created online at http://elsevier-apps.sciverse.com/GadgetICRWeb/verification.
-Create the test questions, save them as a file to your desktop, and submit along with your (new or revised) manuscript through EES.
-For questions, please contact firstname.lastname@example.org.
+Create the test questions, save them as a file to your desktop, and submit along with your (new or revised) manuscript through Editorial Manager.
+For questions, please contact email@example.com.

 The following list will be useful during the final checking of an article prior to sending it to the journal for review.
 Please consult this Guide for Authors for further details of any item.